BhaskarGoswami1998/Reverse-Visual-Search-on-Mini-COCO-Dataset/README.md

 For the final question of the assignment we select 5 random bounding boxes( from the previously created dataset).
 We iterate through the entire dataset and look at all the images that donot have the bounding box as a part and then compare their cosine similarity.
 We print the images and bounding box information of the 10 similar bounding box to each of the 5 randomly chosen ones.

+Query images and corresponding results in RevVisualSearch_CS_634 Bhaskar Goswami ipynb file along with all required code.

 This completes the Reverse Image Search Assignment for CS 634 007 NJIT.